mediafreakch/YUI-Flexslider/README.md

 ##Step 2 - Add markup

 The YUI 3 FlexSlider markup is simple and straightforward.
 First, start with a single containing element, `<div class="flexslider">` in this example.
 Then, create a `<ul class="slides">`.
 It is important to use this class because the slider targets that class specifically.
-Put your images and anything else you desire into each <li> and you are ready to rock.
+Put your images and anything else you desire into each '<li>' and you are ready to rock.

 ```html
 <!-- Place somewhere in the <body> of your page -->